Ursula Wendt-Walther

 Ursula Wendt-Walther (13 March 1934/1939 – 11 April 2016) was a German operatic soprano.
 She was a member of the Staatstheater Nürnberg for decades, where she performed leading roles by Mozart, Strauss and Wagner.
 In contemporary opera, she appeared as Marie in Bernhard Zimmermann's Die Soldaten, and created the role of Marei in Zemlinsky's Der Traumgörge.

 Life and career

 Ursula Wendt was born in Berlin, the daughter of insurance director Hugo Wendt.
-She studied at the Musikhochschule Berlin She also took private lessons with Finnish baritone Kari Nurmela in Zurich.
-Ursula Wendt was a member of the Staatstheater Hannover in 1956–1958, the following season at the Theater Rheydt, followed by a year at the Luzerner Theater.
-She had her first engagement as a lead singer from 1960–63 at the Landestheater Detmold where she made her debut in the title role of Verdi's La Traviata.
-In the 1964/65 season, Ursula Wendt appeared as a guest at the Württembergische Landesbühne Esslingen.
+She studied at the Musikhochschule Berlin She also took private lessons with Finnish baritone Kari Nurmela in Zürich.
+Wendt was a member of the Staatstheater Hannover in 1956–1958, the following season at the Theater Rheydt, followed by a year at the Luzerner Theater.
+She had her first engagement as a lead singer from 1960 until 1963 at the Landestheater Detmold where she made her debut in the title role of Verdi's La traviata.
+In the 1964/65 season, Wendt appeared as a guest at the Württembergische Landesbühne Esslingen.
 Further engagements followed at the Staatstheater Mainz in the 1965/66 season and at the Stadttheater Bremerhaven from 1966 to 1970.